 Intestinal Rehabilitation is a method of getting the body "back on track" in order to rehabilitate any possible intestinal bacterial imbalance.
 Whether the rehabilitation will have to be done with a gentle approach or be "prepared" with the use of antibiotics, is a decision that needs to be made by your medical professional!
 Regular intestinal rehabilitation or detoxification has resulted in a higher sense of well-being in most of those affected.
 These rehabilitation programmes should, however, always be done after consulting a medical professional in order to prevent damaging the intestinal system!

 It is also necessary to factor in how much fructose is being ingested in total per day, because the "glucose-trick" can only make a certain amount of fructose more tolerable.
-Patient reviews have shown that most patients are able to tolerate 2-5g of fructose together with a combined addition of glucose relatively well.
+Patient reviews have shown that most patients are able to tolerate some higher levels of fructose together with a combined addition of glucose relatively well.

 The consumption of larger amounts of glucose in addition to foods that contain higher levels of fructose is only a temporary solution that you can resort to during your holiday or in a restaurant.
 It should only be tested out after the fructose-restricted diet!

-Fructosin is a worldwide unique food supplement produced and developed in Austria, Europe.
+There is a food supplement produced and developed in Austria, Europe.
 It is containing the enzyme Xylose Isomerase, which is able to change the fructose into glucose, which can be ingested easily.
-Fructosin is histamine free, lactose free and gluten free.
 It should not to be used by diabetics and people suffering from hereditary fructose intolerance (HFI).
 Link to the producer's online shop (they ship world wide!)